 Soon after you submit your application, an email will be sent to you to confirm that CEE has received your application.
-The message will include a link to a web page where you can check the status of your application; the Grad Status page.
-You will be able to see if we have received your letters, transcripts, and test scores.
+The message will include a link to a web page where you can check the status of your application; the Student Status Page.
+Here you will be able to see if we have received your letters, transcripts, and test scores.
+Due to the volume of applications received, our office will not be able to check for individual documents.
 Please allow at least 4 weeks for your test scores to be marked as received.
 It always takes longer than expected for the test scores to make it into the university database.

 Yes, but it is not necessary.
 You should pick your three best recommenders.
 If possible, your letters should be from past instructors, professors or advisors.
 If you have been away from academics for a significant amount of time, you may use non-academic references (i.e., supervisor, colleagues, etc.).

-The Illinois institution code for GRE & TOEFL scores is: 1836
+The University of Illinois institution code to use for reporting official GRE and TOEFL scores is: 1836

 Department codes are not necessary for our school.
-You can use 1102 for civil engineering or leave it blank (if that is an option).
 As long as the institution code is correct, any and all departments will be able to view your test scores.